snirkap/Eks.project/README.md

 15. create a secret with the access key and the secret accesskey of the user that you created for the secret store (kubectl create secret generic awssm-secret --from-literal=access-key=123456789 --from-literal=secret-access-key=123456789)
 16. deploy the secret store
 17. deploy the external secret store
+18. deploy the nginx deployment and service
-18. add hap and metrics-server for the deployment
+19. add hap and metrics-server for the deployment